sajid9505/BasicHomeSecurityDevice/README.md

 # BasicHomeSecurityDevice
-Using Arduino and Motion Sensors
+Home Security device using Arduino and Motion Sensors